imranhasan22/handbook_imran/mobile/java.md

 - class can't be inherited
 - method can't be overriden
 - variable can be inherited but can't modifyable
+- final instance variable can only be initialized through constructor

 ## this, super keyword